toxoscorp/simple-shell/README.md

-# simple-shell
+# Simple-shell
-Simple Shell Application to run program in linux "default path"
+Simple Shell Application to run program in Linux "default path"

+Originally made in c++ but only used C so transferred the code to it.